tarantx/tarant/README.md

 us!
 Check the package.json to see who you need to contact.

 ### Logo
-Check out the new logo that I created on <a href="http://logomakr.com" title="Logo Makr">LogoMakr.com</a> https://logomakr.com/01Gz5x
+Player graphic by <a href="http://www.flaticon.com/authors/pixel-perfect">pixel_perfect</a> from <a href="http://www.flaticon.com/">Flaticon</a> is licensed under <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a>.
+Check out the new logo that I created on <a href="http://logomakr.com" title="Logo Makr">LogoMakr.com</a> https://logomakr.com/8CWVt1